schochastics/graphlayouts/cran-comments.md

+# Update from 0.5.0 to 0.6.0

+No user facing changes.
+Several algorithm speed ups.

+## Downstream dependencies

+All dependencies passed R CMD check

-# Update from 0.2.0 to 0.3.0
+# Update from 0.2.0 to 0.5.0

 This submission contains new layout functions (pivot MDS, sparse stress and dynamic layouts) and a series of small fixes to make the package integrate well with `ggraph`.

-# Test environments
+## Test environments
 * ubuntu 18.04, R 3.6.1
 * win-builder (devel and release)
 * macOS 10.11 El Capitan, R-release